Spanish coup of March 1939: Consejo in power

 Following successful coup CND embarked on massive political purges, aimed against the Communists.
 Most of these holding posts in administration (civil governors, alcaldes) or army were released and many were detained; some estimates range up to 15,000 arrested.
 PCE was not officially outlawed, but at times all members of provincial executive structures were arrested en bloc.
 The scale of killings is unclear; executions backed by some sort of juridical proceedings were few, and the best known case is this of Barceló.
 However, some protagonists claimed later that there were hundreds of Communist inmates murdered in prisons or makeshift detention centers, including disposing of them in sewers.
 These of the detainees who survived the carnage spent 3 weeks behind bars before having been handed over to the Nationalists in late March 1939.
 Also some symbolic measures have been taken, like removing the red star from military uniforms.
 The Anarchist and Socialist press commenced a virulent campaign against Negrín and the Communists.

 Political differences within CND became apparent almost immediately following the triumph of the coup.
 The Anarchists imagined that further resistance against the Nationalists would be offered as means of securing best possible terms of surrender; the military intended to arrange ceasefire as soon as possible.
 To remove the only person who commanded real power, Casado suggested to Mera that he takes command of the Army of Extremadura; the offer was declined.
 Casado continued his informal negotiations with the Nationalists in pursuit of an honorable peace.
 On March 23 two of his envoys flew to Burgos and proposed staged surrender combined with evacuation of all these willing to leave Spain; they were treated to demand of immediate and unconditional surrender with vague assurances that people not guilty of criminal activity would not be repressed.
 CND were uneasy, asked for confirmation and flew the envoys again to Burgos on March 25; hardly any talks took place.
 Despite this, on March 26 CND ordered no resistance in case of Nationalists advance, which commenced a day later.
 On March 26–28 all CND members except Besteiro left Madrid for the Levantine coast.

 The CND made some efforts to secure money deposits and other papers of the Republican government, stored abroad; the apparent intention was to ensure controlled evacuation.
 On March 23 Carillo ordered civil governors to prepare evacuation, but no details were provided; in public statements CND officials declared shipping was being readied for everyone willing to leave Spain.
 However, there was no organized scheme in place and when Nationalist troops commenced advance, tens of thousands started to flee chaotically eastwards.
-Miaja and Mera flew out from Alicante to Oran on March 29, while Casado set off from Gandia aboard a British warship in early hours of March 30.
+Miaja and Mera flew out from Alicante to Oran on March 29, while Casado set off from Gandia aboard a British warship early on March 30.
 Alicante fell to the Nationalists on March 30 and the Republican zone ceased to exist.